cakephp/docs/en/development/routing.rst

 before setting up any routes and avoid having to specify the ``routeClass`` option for each route.
 For example using::

-    Router::defaultRouteClass('DashedRoute');
+    Router::defaultRouteClass('InflectedRoute');

-will cause all routes connected after this to use the ``DashedRoute`` route class.
+will cause all routes connected after this to use the ``InflectedRoute`` route class.
 Calling the method without an argument will return current default route class.

 Fallbacks Method